+ 87000 kg

 Can I return clothes that are not in good condition?

 Clothes do not have to be in perfect condition, but they cannot be waste.
 The collected textiles are first professionally sorted by type, quality, and even type of material.
-Clothes that are suitable for reuse are donated to people in need or are put into second rotation.
+Clothes suitable for reuse are channelled into the second-hand market, including for sale in second-hand clothes shops.
 The rest is sent to upcycling, downcycling, or recycling.

 What happens to the textiles donated in stores?